 The most common type of shareholder loan is when someone loans personal money to their business.
 As long as these are treated like loans between two unrelated parties, they are perfectly fine.

 A less common type of shareholder loan is when a business loans money to a shareholder.
-The IRS will look deeper into your business if you have this kind of loan because it usually means that you have taken more money out of your business than the profits would normally allow.
-If not handled correctly, the amounts of this type of shareholder loan can become taxable income to the shareholder.
+The IRS will look deeper into your business if you have this kind of loan because it usually means you've taken more money out of your business than the profits would normally allow.
+If not handled correctly, the amounts of this type of loan can become taxable income to the shareholder.

-Balance Sheet Income Doesn't Match Profit & Loss Statement Income
+Balance Sheet Income Doesn't Match P&L Statement Income

 Large Miscellaneous Expense Account